ahaas207/DemoStructuredCOS160/README.md

 Welcome to the DemoStructuredCOS160 repository!
 This repository contains the code and files for the demonstration of a structured approach to COS160.

 ## Make sure you're signed up for GitHub.
-If you are a student, make sure to sign up using your Maine.edu email (extra free hours of Codespaces).
+If you are a student, make sure to sign up using your Maine.edu email (extra hours of free tier Codespaces).

 ## Getting Started